 Avocado Body Butter

-The butter is a great emollient and has wonderful moisturising properties, making it a great ingredient for creams and balms.
+Otherwise known as Persea Gratissima, this butter is a great emollient and has wonderful moisturising properties, making it a great ingredient for creams and balms.

-Avocado is rich in vitamins A, B and E which makes it great for use in a wide variety of products and it also has natural sunscreen properties.
+Avocado is rich in Vitamins A, B, and E, which makes it great for use in a wide variety of products, and it also has natural sunscreen properties.